 If it be said that a Sinking Fund bond is, as between the Commissioners and the city, primarily payable out of the Sinking Fund, and that therefore when held by the Commissioners it is paid as between them, because held by the person primarily liable to pay it, the answer is that between creditors holding other bonds payable out of the Sinking Fund and the Commissioners as trustees for such creditors, it is not paid.
-For their benefit it is by law and ordinance declared non-payable; it cannot be paid at the time of such purchase, nor before its maturity, nor out of its priority. law under which the pledge is made and the trust exists, prohibits the Commissioners from canceling it, and requires them to hold it as an existing debt or obligation to collect the interest on it as such and to pay that interest into the Sinking Fund, which is pledged not only to the purchased bond but to many other bonds.
+For their benefit it is by law and ordinance declared non-payable; it cannot be paid at the time of such purchase, nor before its maturity, nor out of its priority.
+The law under which the pledge is made and the trust exists, prohibits the Commissioners from canceling it, and requires them to hold it as an existing debt or obligation to collect the interest on it as such and to pay that interest into the Sinking Fund, which is pledged not only to the purchased as such and to pay that interest into the Sinking Fund, which is pleaged not only to the purchased bond but to many other bonds.
 If when it becomes due, there should not be sufficient money in the Sinking Fund to pay it, and applicable to its payment, the city would be obliged to pay its amount to the Commissioners, just as it would to any other person who might have held it.
 The money so paid would be part of the fund held by the Commissioners, as security for the payment of the bonds held by other persons.